 E- RYT is a creative, traveling yoga instructor based out of San Marcos, Texas.

 The world is her studio, and her goal is to share with each individual a divine mixture of natural + holistic healing, psychology, and the magic of yoga to every body- regardless of age, recovery, background, or disability.

 She is here to lend a helping, healing hand.

 No perfect people allowed!

 Lets start healing together.

-Jenna clark is an anatomy loving, enthusiastic, dog adoring, globe trotting yoga teacher who is a sucker for a dance party, dark beer, and a doggie cuddle sesh.
-Jenna has been on her yoga journey for two years and has been teaching for 5 months.
+Jenna Clark is an anatomy loving, enthusiastic, dog adoring, globe trotting yoga teacher who is a sucker for a dance party, dark beer, and a doggie cuddle sesh.
+Jenna has been on her yoga journey for three years and has been teaching for 2+ years.
 She has a background in collegiate sports and a Bachelor of Exercise Sports Science.
-Jenna received her 200 hr YTT certificate with Jason Lobo at Namarupa Yoga.
+Jenna received her 200 hr YTT certificate with Namarupa Yoga.
 Her training had a major focus on alignment and postural yoga.
-Jenna believes in healing via a sparkle of sweat, some functional movements, and the power of communication.
+Jenna believes in healing via a sparkle of sweat, inner exploration with functional movements, and the power of communication.
 Her knowledge of the human body allows her to connect with any student and give support to any body type.
 Jenna LOVES extreme sports, so her practice is geared toward movements that create a safe, strong, and mobile human body that is a reliable vessel throughout life for all the activities!
 You can always find her popping up into a handstand or climbing on something.